 Language is of course an essential tool for understanding the values and traditions of any society and culture, whether pre-modern or modern.
 The East Asian Studies language programs offer beginning through advanced-level courses in all the major languages of the region—Chinese (modern and some classical), Japanese (modern and some classical), and Korean—as well as upper-division content courses conducted in each of the vernaculars.
-The department encourages its students to study abroad in China, Japan, or Korea and provides guidance in the selection of appropriate programs.
+We have recently added basic instruction in Vietnamese.
+The department encourages its students to study abroad in East Asia and provides guidance in the selection of appropriate programs.

 The Department of East Asian Studies also serves as a hub for scholars and students at Brown who work on East Asia in different departments.
 Affiliates of the department in American Studies, Anthropology, Comparative Literature, English, Environmental Studies, History, History of Art and Architecture, Literary Arts, Political Science, and Religious Studies cross-list many of their courses with the department and may advise East Asian Studies concentrators.
 The department also administers the East Asia Colloquium, which hosts outside lectures, paper presentations by faculty and graduate students, and workshops on East Asia.